 Kjell Inge Røkke has personal economic interests as owner of the company’s main shareholder, TRG Holding AS.
 Neither the President and CEO nor any member of the executive management is a member of the Aker ASA board.

-Aker also has board instructions in place that regulate areas of responsibility, tasks and the division of roles among the board, the board chairman, and the President and CEO.
+The board of Aker ASA has established board instructions that regulate areas of responsibility, tasks and the division of roles among the board, the board chairman, and the President and CEO.